Creon’s Life Extension and Healthspan Notes and References.

 First food of the day.
 Never before 12:00 noon.
 Usually some fatty meat (fatty ground meat, or previous night’s leftovers) or tinned seafood.
 Plus two poached eggs with extra yolks seasoned with salt, pepper, and sometimes other seasoning and/or sauce.
 All ad libitum but never anything with carbs or seed oils.
 Five minutes prep time.
 Delicious.
 Cheap.

 Almonds and/or macadamia nuts.
 Or not.
 More sparkling water.

-Fatty meat or fish, or occasionally roast chicken, plus optional salad or crispy sauteed brussels sprouts and/or sauteed mushrooms, shallots, asparagus + deglazed sauce.
-Or salad.
+Fatty meat or fish, or roast chicken, plus optional crispy sauteed brussels sprouts, sauteed mushrooms, shallots, and/or asparagus + deglazed sauce.
 Ad libitum.
 Seasoned creatively.
+Or salad w/avocado.
 No carby, high-lectin, or high-oxalate vegetables ever.

 Nothing to eat.

 1.5 oz vodka in 8oz flavored sparkling water.
 Ad libitum.
 Occasionally a creative martini, or a spicy mezcalita sweetened with erythritol syrup.